IK8933/Mongodb/README.md

-## Title
 # Social Media
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Social Network API is a backend application that enables users to interact on a social platform.
-Built with Node.js, Express, and MongoDB (using Mongoose), it provides RESTful API routes for managing users, thoughts (posts), reactions (comments on thoughts), and friend lists.
+The **Social Network API** is a backend application that enables users to interact on a social platform.
+Built with **Node.js, Express, and MongoDB (Mongoose)**, it provides RESTful API routes for managing:
+- Users
+- Thoughts (posts)
+- Reactions (comments on thoughts)
+- Friend lists

 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)